samarabbas/temporal-documentation-legacy/docs/06_javaclient/08_distributed_cron.md

 # Distributed CRON

-It is relatively straightforward to turn any Cadence workflow into a Cron workflow.
+It is relatively straightforward to turn any Temporal workflow into a Cron workflow.
 All you need is to supply a cron schedule when starting the workflow using the CronSchedule parameter of [StartWorkflowOptions](https://static.javadoc.io/com.uber.cadence/cadence-client/2.5.1/com/uber/cadence/client/WorkflowOptions.html).

-You can also start a workflow using the Cadence CLI with an optional cron schedule using the `--cron` argument.
+You can also start a workflow using the Temporal CLI with an optional cron schedule using the `--cron` argument.

 For workflows with CronSchedule: